 Vivian Nguyen, Committee Chair

 An application will not be reviewed if any part is missing or it is received after the deadline.

 Criteria for selection: Selection will be made by the J Frances Allen Scholarship Committee of the AFS Equal Opportunity Section.
 Proposal reviews by scientists in appropriate fields will be solicited by the committee.
 Awardee will be selected on a competitive basis with an emphasis placed on research promise, scientific merit, and academic achievement.
 Submission of an application acknowledges the applicant’s acceptance of the Committee’s decision as final.

-Public Announcement and Notification: Public announcement of the recipient will be made at the 2017 AFS Annual Meeting in Tampa, Florida.
+Public Announcement and Notification: Public announcement of the recipient will be made at the 2018 AFS Annual Meeting in Atlantic City, NJ:.
 In addition a written announcement will appear in Fisheries and the recipient will receive an official letter of award.
 The recipient is encouraged to present the results of their research at an Annual Meeting of AFS.
 It is expected that the research findings will be published in an appropriate fisheries journal upon project completion, at which time the support from this scholarship and AFS will be acknowledged.

 The AFS Equal Opportunities Section is leading an effort to increase participation in the Society by graduate and undergraduate students from underrepresented groups, including women and minorities.
 Travel grants not to exceed $500 each will be awarded on a competitive basis to assist these students with expenses incurred when attending the annual meeting.
 We will provide as many awards as we have funding for (typically 3-5).
 Funds are not distributed in advance.
 Students must be present at the Equal Opportunities Society section luncheon and business meeting at the Annual Meeting to receive the funds.